mahlenmorris/VCVRack/README.md

 sample rack is just to better illustrate the idea of it being a transformation function; you can put whatever you like into IN.
 Sine wave, oscillator output, random,...
 Drifter alters signals, basically.

+And with the addition of the TRIG output, you do things like drive a sequencer with TRIG, but let the trigger points move.
+This changes the timing of the sequencer notes, yet keeps the length of the whole phrase the same length.

+You can also undrift points back to where they were.

 [Here's a video from Pazi K.](https://www.youtube.com/watch?v=L5No8J7SPK4) showing two Drifters being used to simultaneously create the timbre of two sounds **and** create matching visuals in Etchasketchoscope.